SarangKumar/CWH-Python/Day 5/notes.md

 **Tips**
 In vs code you may use the shortcut `Ctrl+/` while to comment the selected line of code: only single line comments will be used
-This can also be used to undo the single line comments
+This can also be used to undo the single line comments.

----

 #### Escape Sequence Character